 - The presense of Final Death makes roguelike games stressful, of course, but it can also make them more exciting: when the Ancient Blue Wyrm can actually kill your character off for real, the thrill of actually defeating it with a single HP left is indescribable.

 - Some roguelikes like Dungeons of Dredmor, Transcendence, and Triangle Wizard, however, have options to disable permadeath if one so choose.
-Elona doesn't even have permadeath.
+Elona didn't even have permadeath until rather recently.

 - Risk Of Rain being a Roguelike action platformer, naturally, does this often with hilarious death messages.
 In fact, this can become a form of progress as dying fifty times unlocks an item that lets you survive ONE death should you find it on future playthroughs (with additional 'lives' if you find more than one, which is unlikely).
 This can become very painful when you suffer a game-ending run from a too-big stack of monsters.